The 14 best lightweight foundations of 2024 for a fresh and radiant complexion

 • Price point

-"Normal skin types can have their pick of lightweight foundations," says pro makeup artist Rose Gallagher.
+A good candidate for a lightweight foundation will allow your skin to peep through, offering a fresh and natural finish.
+Consumers without additional skin concerns "Can have their pick of lightweight foundations," says pro makeup artist Rose Gallagher.
 "Those who want glow can look for something with a skincare base, or for something more skin-like opt for an oil-free formula."
-To find the best foundation for oily skin in a light texture, Gallagher recommends looking for ingredients designed to balance oil like niacinamide, clay, or charcoal.
+To find the best foundation for oily skin in a light texture, Gallagher recommends looking for ingredients designed to balance oil, such as niacinamide, clay or charcoal.

-Sensitive or dry skin types should “look for formulas that include ceramides, squalane, and hyaluronic acid to ease the dryness," according to Gallagher, who concludes that, "soothing ingredients like Vitamin B5 and E are a bonus as they nourish and protect the skin."
+Sensitive or dry skin types should “Look for formulas that include ceramides, squalane, and hyaluronic acid to ease the dryness," according to Gallagher.
+"Soothing ingredients like vitamin B5 and E are a bonus as they nourish and protect the skin."

-But beyond this, you'll also want to think about the finish of the foundation and what sort of texture you're after.
-"Some lightweight foundations can be quite sheer, and if you want a bit more coverage than that you might have to use another layer or a little concealer on top – so choosing a foundation that is either buildable or pairs well with other liquid products on top is key.
-There are also lightweight powder foundations that can work better on oily skin types than a liquid foundation," adds Elanna Pecherle, makeup artist and founder of Pearl Beauty.
+Aside from this, think about the finish and texture you're after.
+"Lightweight foundations can be quite sheer, and if you want a bit more coverage than that you might have to use another layer or a little concealer on top," adds Elanna Pecherle, makeup artist and founder of Pearl Beauty.
+"Choosing a foundation that is either buildable or pairs well with other liquid products on top is key.
+There are also lightweight powder foundations that can work better on oily skin types than liquid foundation."

-Pecherle also notes that "lightweight foundations will usually have water at the top of the ingredient list, as well as water-soluble actives like hyaluronic acid, peptides and fermented extracts that are highly compatible with the skin.
+Pecherle continues: "Lightweight foundations will usually have water at the top of the ingredient list, as well as water-soluble actives like hyaluronic acid, peptides and fermented extracts that are highly compatible with the skin.
 These formulas absorb easily and enhance the skin-like feel."
-If you can find a foundation with these factors within your budget, you're onto a winner.
+If you can find a foundation with these factors within your budget, you'll be onto a winner.

 Rose Gallagher